Kentico/xperience-module-bynder/README.md

 ### Xperience administration
 To utilize the Bynder integration when editing pages in the Xperience administration, you need to assign the *Bynder image selector* form control to a page type field:

-1. Create a new text field for the page type with the following properties:
+1. Create a new field for the page type with the following properties:
+   - Data type: *Text*
    - Size: *500*
    - Form control: *Bynder image selector*
 <kbd>![General](Images/general.PNG)</kbd>

 2. Configure the editing control settings (optional):
-   - Default domain – A URL of your Bynder portal.
+   - Default domain – The URL of your Bynder portal.
 If not specified here, you will be prompted to enter the URL when using the form control (e.g. in the Pages application).
    - Use full size modal display mode – Select to set the display mode of the Bynder dialog to 'Full size modal' (this is recommended).
 If not selected, the smaller 'In a container' dialog will be used.
 <kbd>![Edit control settings](Images/edit_control_settings.PNG)</kbd>